harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ### Pod affected percentage

-It defines the percentage of pods subject to chaos with matching labels provided at `.spec.appinfo.applabel` inside the chaosengine.
+It defines the percentage of pods subject to chaos with matching the labels provided at `.spec.appinfo.applabel` inside the chaosengine.
 You can tune it using the `PODS_AFFECTED_PERC` environment variable.
-If `PODS_AFFECTED_PERC` is set to `empty` or `0`, then it targets a minimum of one pod.
+If `PODS_AFFECTED_PERC` is set to `empty` or `0`, it targets a minimum of one pod.

 Use the following example to tune it: